Émile Mbouh

 Émile Belmont Mbouh Mbouh (born 30 May 1966) is a Cameroonian former footballer who played at both professional and international levels as a midfielder.

 Club career

 Born in Douala, Mbouh played club football for Union Douala, Diamant Yaoundé, Le Havre, Chênois, Vitória de Guimarães, Benfica e Castelo Branco, Ettifaq, Qatar SC, Perlis FA, Tiong Bahru United, Kuala Lumpur FA, Liaoning Tianrun and Sabah FA.

 International career

-Mbouh was a member of the Cameroon between 1985 and 1994, he had 46 caps and scored 2 goals.
-He participated at the 1990 FIFA World Cup and 1994 FIFA World Cup.
+Mbouh was a member of the Cameroon between 1985 and 1994, he earned 46 caps and scored 2 goals.
+He also appeared at the both 1990 and 1994 FIFA World Cup.